ILIAS-eLearning/ILIAS/docs/development/git-hooks.md

 to create specific git hook adapted to the needs of the development process.

-The official [ILIAS pre-commit](https://github.com/ILIAS-eLearning/DeveloperTools/blob/master/git_hooks/hooks/pre-commit) uses a dry-run the check you code style and returns the line that needs to change according to the defined code style.
+The official [ILIAS pre-commit](https://github.com/ILIAS-eLearning/DeveloperTools/blob/master/git_hooks/hooks/pre-commit) uses a dry-run to check your code style and returns the line that needs to change according to the defined code style.